 But then, wandering around the brand new Museum of Scotland, I realized that museums are spaces in which the nation and its identity are constructed and performed for the public, through the artifacts that they display, each time an exhibition is constructed.
 Once I started down this train of thought, I was hooked, and I haven't been able to stop poking, prodding, and asking impertinent questions behind the scenes of museums yet.

-I am working on my first book, Object Nation: Artifacts, Exhibitions, and the Museum in Scotland.
 In addition, I have published several articles on other projects, including:

 - ‘Moving the Nation: Taking the Smithsonian to Scotland,' Studies in Ethnicity and Nationalism, vol. 12(1), 2012.
 101-117.

 - ‘Science or the Man: Commemorations of Charles Darwin in Edinburgh', with Stana Nenadic, Review of Scottish Culture, vol. 23, 2011.
 118-132.